JSerwatka/CS50-Network/README.md

 Test requirements can be viewed in [test requirents.md](https://github.com/serwatka-w-proszku/CS50-Network/blob/master/test%20requirements.md)

 ---
-Special thanks Brian and the entire CS50 team for making learning easy, engaging, and free.
+Special thanks to Brian and the entire CS50 team for making learning easy, engaging, and free.